QuaternionX/artoolkit-docs/1_Getting_Started/about_rendering.md

+---
+uri: graphics-models-and-rendering-support
+meta_title: Graphics, Models, and Rendering
+menu_title: Graphics, Models, and Rendering
+description: ARToolKit support ranges from use of basic OpenGL drawing commands in some of the demos, through to high-quality rendering of a large variety of models via the OpenSceneGraph framework.
+---

 #Graphics, Models, and Rendering
 ARToolKit includes support for loading models from the filesystem and rendering them in your scene.
 However, this aspect of your application is completely customisable.
 The support ranges from use of basic OpenGL drawing commands in some of the demos, through to high-quality rendering of a large variety of models via the OpenSceneGraph framework.
 Additionally, ARToolKit integrates with a wide variety of third-party rendering and game engines, including the popular Unity3D game engine via [ARToolKit for Unity][artk_unity].